pu2clr/PIC16F/projects/12-ONE_WIRE_PROTOCOL/PIC10F200/README.md

     iorwf   tempL,w	    ; tempL now has the temperature. movwf   tempL

+    ; Round off the fractional part to final tempL value (add 0 or 1) movf    frac, w
+    addwf   tempL	    ; tempL now has the temperature to be checked

     ; Process the temperature value (turn on or off the LEDs

-    movlw   90		    ; Turn the LED on if the temperatura is equal or above this value subwf   tempL
+    movlw   28		    ; Turn the LED on if the temperatura is equal or above this value subwf   tempL
     btfss   STATUS, 0
     goto    TurnLedOff